PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 | <span className="text-green text-lg">✔</span> It's easy to understand                                                    |        |
 | <span className="text-green text-lg">✔</span> Useful for mid to late-stage startups                                      |        |

-## Indicator #6 CLV/CAC ratio
+## Indicator #7: CLV/CAC ratio

 - **Type:** Lagging indicator
-- **Good for:** Late-stage sales-led companies
+- **Good for:** Late-stage, sales-led startups

 > **CLV** = customer lifetime value – i.e. the total value of a customer after churn and the cost of supporting / retaining them.
 >
 > **CAC** = customer acquisition cost - i.e. total sales and marketing spend divided by how many customers you acquired.

-The CLV/CAC ratio is similar to burn multiple in many ways – i.e. it's a way to prove how _strong_ your product-market fit is, not a way to measure it directly.

-It's a bit more complicated than burn multiple, however, because it requires calculating two individual metrics – customer lifetime value (CLV) and customer acquisition cost (CAC) – and dividing one by the other.
+The CLV/CAC ratio is a more targeted way to track "efficiency" than burn multiple.
+It's calculated by dividing your customer lifetime value[^6] (CLV) by your customer acquisition cost (CAC).

-How complicated?
-Well, CLV attempts to quantify how much customers are worth over their entire lifetime.
-This means you need to understand:

-- Your average deal size
-- How long customers stay until they churn
-- Your gross margin – i.e. how much it costs to support and retain customers
-- How long it'll take for a customer to pay back the cost of acquiring them

-Dividing your CLV by your CAC tells you how efficiently you're acquiring customers.
+Doing so reveals how efficiently you're acquiring customers.
 A ratio of 1x means your CLV and CAC are the same – i.e. you're only earning enough to cover your acquisition costs.
 A ratio of 2x means you're earning twice as much as you're spending to acquire new customers.

-A CLV/CAC of 3x and a CAC payback of less than 18 months ideal[^6] for sales-lead products.
+A CLV/CAC of 3x and a CAC payback of less than 18 months ideal[^7] for sales-lead products.

 | **CLV/CAC ratio** | **Product-market fit** |
 |-------------------|----------------|